teknopaul/generation-x/README.md

     // simplified XML serialization
     xGen.serialize(new FileOutputStream("./src/test/eg/index.html"));

-The above exmale uses only Generation-X code but behind the scenes the stnadard Java w3c Dom is used and you can mix and match between the APIs.
+The above example uses only Generation-X code but behind the scenes the standard Java w3c Dom is used, you can mix and match between the APIs.

     // Create doc with w3c APIs